Texas angler Brent Crawford got into the fight of his life with a giant alligator gar, but did he fillet it too soon?

 Suddenly finding himself in knee-deep water, Crawford knew the fight was on.
 Approximately 45 minutes after his arrow hit the mark, the Texas man's quarry had been turned and was in sight.
 On a hope and a prayer, he reached for his now wet cell phone and called his friend Jim Cosltow.

 "I told Jim I needed him right now," Crawford said.
 "I keep a pistol in my four-wheeler and I asked him to bring it."

 Costlow arrived to find Crawford sitting on his prize.
 The two men then tied the beast to Costlow's Polaris and dragged it to his house.

-They needed a forklift to raise the eight-foot, two-inch fish onto a 300-pound scale, only to watch the scale instantly bottom out.
+They needed a forklift to raise the 8-foot, 2-inch fish onto a 300-pound scale, only to watch the scale instantly bottom out.

 Crawford and his friend then filleted the monster, only to find out later that the Texas state record for an alligator gar taken by bow fishing is 290 pounds.

-In fact, the all-state record for the species in Texas is 302 pounds, and even that fish was some eight-inches shorter than Crawford’s gar.
+In fact, the all-state record for the species in Texas is 302 pounds, and even that fish was some 8 inches shorter than Crawford's gar.